drg-developer-2-GWFinTech-ClassShare/GWFinTechBootcamp-AdditionalResources/ReadMe.md

 # TODO Basic notes/summary of information in the slides
 ## Unit 12 Day 1
 - <all other terms>
-- Lemmatize: Different forms of the same essential word.
+- Lemmatize: "converts everything to present-singular"; Different forms of the same essential word.
 - N-grams
 	# [mono] grams
 	Counter(processed)